tinafletcher/tinafletcher.github.io/tinanotes.md

 + I’ve worked at 4 different companies in my career (BlackBerry, D2L, a D2L spin-out called SkillsWave, and now Primal, which is focused on building AI solutions for regulated industries such as legal and healthcare)
 + Lesser known fact about me: in the final year of my computer science degree, I did an undergraduate thesis project under a supervisor in the neuroscience department.
 During this project I coded a neural network that aimed to simulate a hypothesis that my supervisor had about how learning might occur in a specific part of the brain.
 We then used this neural network program to run experiments about learning and memory, with the goal of understanding whether the algorithm we were using might be functionally similar to how real neurons in the brain could store information.
 + I found this work extremely fascinating, and at the time debated whether to pursue a career in academia in this domain, but ultimately decided that I’d fare better in what I considered to be a more “real world”, practical career in industry.
 So, I accepted a full time job offer at BlackBerry.
 I remember saying at the time that I hoped to some day find a way to combine the study of neural networks and learning algorithms with a non-academic job.
 This was around 2006/07.
-+ Fast forward to 2025, and we’re deeply into the age of LLMs and AI, and my early 20’s self would be thrilled to know that using machine learning algorithms in our everyday lives is most definitely a thing.
++ Fast forward to 2025, and we’re deeply into the age of LLMs and AI, and my early 20’s self would be thrilled to know that using machine learning algorithms at work and in our everyday lives is most definitely a thing.
 + Oh, and just for fun, that supervisor I had for my undergrad thesis work?
 At the time, one of her advisors was Geoffrey Hinton, who won a Nobel prize in 2024, partially for the work he was doing at the time of my undergrad project.
 + Hopefully that gives you a sense of how it came to be that I’m here today to talk with you about how we can use AI to assist with software quality tasks

 (5 min)

+Inspiration for this session / my goals
++ Have seen lots of articles, talks, webinars about AI techniques/tools/pipelines lately that seem very "aspirational"; the average person, team, or company that's already busy juggling a million other things is realistically not going to be able to invest in building any of these things, especially if they don't have AI domain experts on staff
++ In fact, I suspect that many people haven't even been able to find time to experiment with the basics of AI... or maybe they tried a few things at some point, didn't get the results they were hoping for, and moved on with their busy lives
++ I suspect this because I was one of those people, before joining a company that was focused on building AI technology.
+I'd briefly played around with ChatGPT but found it very underwhelming, and honestly kind of wrote AI off as "over hyped" and a long way from being something I'd use on a regular basis.
++ I know now that there are two big reasons for being disappointed with AI at first: 1) I didn't know what I was doing, and how to effectively interact with AI tools, and 2) AI tools have seriously just improved by massive margins in the last year or so
++ In recent months I've learned that fixing that first reason is actually not that hard; I believe that with just a few key techniques and a little bit of practice you can be well on your way to becoming an effective AI user that's poised to take advantage of the latest advances in AI tools both today and into the future
++ So that's my goal for this session; I am hoping that today you'll have a chance to evaluate for yourself what AI can do, can’t do, and might be able to do in the future, and that you'll leave feeling more confident about using AI as a tool to improve your efficiency and creativity in your software quality related work.

 Initial survey / your goals
 + Anyone here because they are skeptical about how AI could actually help with testing tasks?
-+ Anyone here because they’ve had success with using AI to help with testing tasks?
++ Anyone here because they’ve had success with using AI to help with testing tasks, and want to do more with it?
 + Anyone here being asked to test applications that are built using AI? (e.g. a chatbot)

-My goals
-+ Not here to say you should use AI for everything
-+ Not here here to say AI is coming for your job
-+ Hoping you have a chance to evaluate for yourself what AI can do, can’t do, and might be able to do - especially as it relates to helping you become more efficient and creative in your software quality related work

 ### Desired Takeaways
-+ Leave this session with at least one practical idea for how to start leveraging AI in your software quality tasks
++ Leave this session with at least one new practical idea for how to start leveraging AI in your software quality tasks
-+ Your imagination has been sparked with additional AI use cases to continue exploring after the session
++ Your imagination has been sparked with additional AI use cases or experiments to continue exploring after the session

 (5 min)